Arcadesys/blindtab/README.md

 ## Features

+- **Accessible Display**:
-- **Simple Display**: Shows two lines of lyrics and chords at a time for easy reading
+  - Shows two lines of lyrics and chords at a time
+  - Rolling buffer navigation (one line at a time) for better readability
+  - Previous line remains visible when advancing to help maintain context
 - **Accessible Navigation**:
   - Tap/click on left/right sides to navigate
   - Previous/Next buttons